stackbuilders/tutorials/tutorials/reason/nonsense-getting-started-with-reason-and-reason-react/tutorial.md

 });
 ```

-We also moved to the `ignore` part to the effect code.
+We also moved the `ignore` part to the effect code.
 Now, we get a noun from
 Wordbot, and then, once we have a noun, we request a verb in the past tense
 (we’re using verbs in the past tense because they’re already conjugated).
 This
 allows us to simply add a new line to request the next type of word, an object: